Examples of biquotients whose tangent bundle is not a biquotient vector bundle: Abstract

 \section{Abstract}

 A \textit{biquotient vector bundle} is any vector bundle over a biquotient $G\bq H$ of the form $G\times_{H} V$ for an $H$-representation $V$.
+Over most biquotients, biquotient vector bundles are the only vector bundles known to admit metrics of non-negative sectional curvature, and hence they play a crucial role in the context of the converse to the Soul Theorem of Cheeger and Gromoll.
 In this article, we study the question of when the tangent bundle of $G\bq H$ is a biquotient vector bundle.
 We find infinite families of examples of biquotients $M\cong G\bq H$ for which the tangent bundle is not a biquotient vector bundle for any presentation of $M$ as a biquotient.
-In addition, we find infinite families of examples for which $TM$ is or is not a biquotient vector bundle depending on the presentation of $M$ as a biquotient.
-Finally, an appendix by Michael Albanese contains a proof of an unpublished result of Hirzebruch.
+In addition, we find infinite families of manifolds which arise as biquotients in two ways: one for which the tangent bundle is a biquotient bundle, and one for which it is not.
+Some of these results depend on an observation of Hirzebruch which relates the signature and Euler characteristic of an almost complex manifold.
+We include a proof of this fact as it seems to be missing from the literature.